userhas404d/terrasnow-enterprise/docs/usage.md

 - This project was successfully tested against the watchmaker [lx-instance](https://github.com/plus3it/terraform-aws-watchmaker/tree/master/modules/lx-instance) module.

+- Your source terraform module has a separate `main.tf` and `variables.tf` file.
+Variables not defined in `variables.tf` will not be included in the resulting ServiceNow catalog item.

 ## ServiceNow TF catalog item creation

 Note: This procedure requires that the TerraSnow installation steps have been completed successfully